 Help!: Tasukete!
 (Tahs-keh-teh!)

-Doing a sampuru hands-on experience was incredibly fun and interesting!
+Doing a sampuru workshop was incredibly fun and interesting!

 It might seem intimidating at first but everything was really easy to do — the staff were also very friendly, patient and helpful to everyone, despite the language barrier.